Overview

 Neat!
 But naturally you're here to learn how to make your own site, and this is our goal!
 The first step towards making your site is to create a home page.
 For this site, the home page will be a "full width" page.

-For this template, create a page.html in a src/templates/ (make the templates/ directory if it doesn't exist) and include this code in it:
+For this layout, create a page.html in a src/layouts/ (make the layouts/ directory if it doesn't exist) and include this code in it:

 <html>